 In such cases, if someone steals your laptop, he can easily access all your data, putting you and your company at risk.

-The best thing to do is stay vigilant and aware of your surroundings.
-Anytime you are traveling-domestically or internationally, remember it is your responsibility to keep your business data safe.
+Here, the solution for securing private data while traveling is to stay vigilant and aware of your surroundings.
+Anytime you travel domestically or internationally, remember it is your responsibility to keep your business data safe.

 Hence, keep your devices with you all the time or lock them away.
 If someone steals your device, report it immediately to your manager or the IT department.